-The dissemination strategy and activities will follow principles and best practices successfully tested by the partners in other projects and in line with the EC Guidelines for successful dissemination:
+The dissemination strategy and activities follow principles and best practices successfully tested by the partners in other projects and in line with the EC Guidelines for successful dissemination:

-- All research results/reports will be duly reviewed and a copy will be sent to relevant partners involved in the project before these are published or disseminated.
-When appropriate, the reports will refer to other research projects and build on the existing results and literature. - Research will be conducted following sound analysis and scientific practice principles, taking into account as much as possible policy requirements and needs. - All consortium members who will contribute to the project activities will be duly informed about the final outcomes and the implications stemming from project results. - All public results will be accessible from the project website and usable from all parties who may benefit from them.
+- All research results/reports are duly reviewed, and a copy has been sent to relevant partners involved in the project before these are published or disseminated.
+When appropriate, the reports refer to other research projects and build on the existing results and literature. - Research is conducted following sound analysis and scientific practice principles, considering as much as possible policy requirements and needs. - All partners who have contributed to the project activities will be duly informed about the final outcomes and the implications stemming from project results. - All public results will be accessible from the project website and usable from all parties who may benefit from them.